Resident Evil: Welcome to Raccoon City: Marketing

 Official images of the film were released on August 31, 2021, and were met with a mixed response.
 A trailer was released on October 7, 2021, and was met with mixed reaction from fans, who praised its faithfulness to the first two games, but criticized its casting and special effects.
 Prior to the film's release, the characters were criticized by Metro based on the film's trailer, who called them "bad cosplay" and further said that their acting was "too authentic to the games".
 Summarizing the film's marketing results, RelishMix said fans of the franchise noticed Milla Jovovich absence while "questioning the logic, the look of the effects, and comparing the film to the game's CGI."

 Theatrical

-Resident Evil: Welcome to Raccoon City had its world premiere at the Grand Rex in Paris, France on November 19, 2021, but was theatrically released on November 24, 2021, by Sony Pictures Releasing in the United States.
+Resident Evil: Welcome to Raccoon City had its world premiere at the Grand Rex in Paris, France, on November 19, 2021, and was theatrically released on November 24, 2021, by Sony Pictures Releasing in the United States.
 It was delayed from its original release dates of September 3 and 9, 2021.
 The film was a modest financial success.

 Home media

 Resident Evil: Welcome to Raccoon City was released on video-on-demand on December 21, 2021, and was the top-rented film on Vudu during its first weekend.
-The film was released on DVD, Blu-ray and Ultra HD Blu-ray on February 8, 2022 by Sony Pictures Home Entertainment.
-The film grossed over $3.4 million from North America video sales.
+The film was released on DVD, Blu-ray and Ultra HD Blu-ray on February 8, 2022, by Sony Pictures Home Entertainment.
+The film grossed over $3.6 million from North America video sales.